| |

 Key takeaways

-• My favorite current picks are Bull Hill near NYC, Runyon Canyon near LA, Starved Rock near Chicago, Discovery Park near Seattle, and Mount Falcon near Denver.
+• Strong current picks are Bull Hill near NYC, Runyon Canyon near LA, Starved Rock near Chicago, Discovery Park near Seattle, and Mount Falcon near Denver.

 • Easy route-finding matters more than huge mileage, especially for beginners.